Lorti/manu.ninja/_posts/2017-05-30-webgl-three-js-annotations.md

 ## Conclusion

-It's not difficult to display WebGL/three.js annotations in a browser when using each technology for it's strengths.
+It's not difficult to display WebGL/three.js annotations in a browser when using each technology for its strengths.
 Look at my [CodePen] for the full code and leave a comment if you have further questions or suggestions.

 ## Footnotes